FREQUENTLY ASKED QUESTIONS

 Does WPE deliver food to individuals?

 WPE doesn’t deliver its food to individuals.
-Rather, WPE brings it to agencies, such as shelters, senior centers, and churches that give our food to those that they serve.
+Instead, WPE brings it to agencies, such as shelters, senior centers, and churches that give our food to those they serve.

 Is WPE a food bank?

 No. It is not a food bank, primarily because WPE does not “bank” food.
 We want to ensure our recipients receive food at its maximum freshness.
 White Pony Express focuses its rescue efforts on highly perishable nutritious foods and then delivers to our recipients the same day it is received—free of charge.
-Nearly 90% of the food WPE distributes is perishable and 70% is highly perishable.
+Nearly 90% of the food WPE distributes is perishable, and 70% is highly perishable.
 There are other differences.
 WPE tries to provide the foods that agencies have requested.
-It does not, like some food banks, deliver pallets of food that recipients must sort themselves.
+Like some food banks, it does not deliver pallets of food that recipients must sort themselves.
 White Pony Express never buys food or charges a fee to the recipient agencies for the food it delivers.

 No. In general, a food pantry is a place that distributes bags or boxes of food directly to those in need who reside in a specified area.
 Individuals cannot come to shop at WPE for food, as our lease doesn’t allow that.